In this blog I will talk about using Tensorboard to view image embeddings and provide some visual examples of clustering using Clarifai’s embeddings.

 Tensorboard is installed along with Tensorflow.
 Run the following command to install Tensorflow:

 pip install tensorflow

-Tensorboard provides the ability to view embeddings on its Projector.
-Users may select either PCA, t-SNE, or provide a custom algorithm to visualize embeddings.
-A few steps need to be followed to create the right files needed by the Projector.
+Tensorboard provides the ability to view embeddings on it’s Projector.
+Users may select either PCA, t-SNE or provide a custom algorithm to visualize embeddings.
+A few steps are to be followed to create the right files needed by the Projector.